sensepost/wiresocks/README.md

 ## Docker Compose

-A docker-compose has been provided to setup both the redsocks and wireguard.
+A docker-compose has been provided to setup both the tun2socks and wireguard.

 Edit the variables as desired withing the `docker-compose.yml` and to start the stack in the background use: